cryptape/nostr-binding/docs/nostr-binding-type-script.md

 > used once as an input, tx.inputs[0] and thus the new type id must be different
 > in each creation transaction.

-The hash of `tx.inputs[0]` and its output index can be referred to as the global unique ID.
+The hash of `tx.inputs[0]` and its output index via `ckbhash` can be referred to as the global unique ID.

 ## Script
 A nostr binding type script has the following structure: